Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     ncn-w001# rm $SESSION_ID.tar rootfs.squashfs

-    # NOTE: the next step could be done as an `rm -rf` but, because the user
+    # NOTE: The next step could be done as an `rm -rf` but, because the user
     #       is `root` and the path is very similar to an important system
     #       path a more cautious approach is taken.

     ncn-w001# rm -fv ./usr/bin/uai-ssh.sh && rmdir ./usr/bin ./usr
     ```